Skip to content

 38) Wow Women On Writing

+This site hires freelancers to provide high-quality photography, Social Media, and travel writing.
 Publishing an article on this platform will earn you up to $150.

 40) Longreads

-In case you don’t mind publishing such an article, you’ll make up to $500.
+If you don’t mind publishing such an article, you’ll make up to $500.

 41) A List Apart

-A List Apart is an online writing platform that seeks articles about business software development, and design.
+A List Apart is an online writing platform that seeks articles about business, software development, and design.

 42) Watch Culture

+Assuming you do, consider contacting Watch Culture to offer your submission.
 Watch Culture will pay you up to $500 per article.

 43) Copyhackers